open-contracting/standard/standard/standard.md

      <div class="panel-body">
          <ul>
              <li>Is this the right scope for the version 1.0 standard?</li>
-             <li>Are there other standards we should looking to 'join up' to in order to supply tracing the full contracting journey, beyond those aspects that will be captured in the Open Contracting Data Standard?</li>
+             <li>Are there other standards we should looking to 'join up' to in order to supply tracing the full contracting process, beyond those aspects that will be captured in the Open Contracting Data Standard?</li>
          </ul>
      </div>
 </div>